[Last updated May 2015]

 In addition, neither FBAR or Form 8938 indicate if foreign sales (or purchases) of non-reportable assets should be reported.
 If you decide to report the sale of non-reportable assets it is unclear as to what’s the appropriate threshold.
 Is it the $10,000 mentioned by FBAR or the $50,000 on Form 8938?

 There is further lack of clarity on exactly what qualifies as a sale.
 The FATCA says report a “sales contract” if you sell precious metals to a “foreign person”.
 But what counts as a foreign person?
-For example, do you report every loaf of bread, vegetable or meat item you buy with silver coins at a farmers market?
+Do you report every loaf of bread or bag of apples you buy with silver coins at a farmers market?

 Window of opportunity